Pub names in Great Britain: Badges

 The Blue Boar was the badge of the Earls of Oxford.

 Many pubs have heraldic names, often directly naming the animal or object used as a badge or heraldic charge.
-Among the most common, both in heraldry and on pub signs is the Red Lion.
+Among the most common, both in heraldry and on pub signs, is the Red Lion.
+(Note: Both "Red Lion" and "Red Lion Inn" are used by multiple pubs.)
 As a pub sign, it probably has multiple origins: in the arms or crest of a local landowner; as the personal badge of John of Gaunt, founder of the House of Lancaster; or in the royal arms of Scotland, conjoined to the arms of England after the Stuart succession in 1603.
 The White Hart was the livery badge of King Richard II of England; it became so popular as an inn sign during his reign that it was adopted by many later inns and taverns.
 The Blue Boar, the name of many pubs in Westminster, Norwich, Billericay, Maldon, Witney and elsewhere, was the badge of the Earls of Oxford.
 The White Boar on the other hand was the badge of King Richard III, while the White Horse was for the Hanoverian Kings.
-King Edward III's badge was the Rising Sun, while the Red Dragon denotes Wales.
+King Edward III's badge was the Rising Sun, the name of several pubs and taverns, (Note: There are pubs called the "Rising Sun" and "Rising Sun Tavern".) while the Red Dragon denotes Wales.
 The Eagle and Child, Oxford, its name derived from the arms of the Earls of Derby, was a meeting place of the Inklings; the name was in 2005 shared by 25 other pubs.